The Java EE 7 Tutorial

 The tutorial example source is contained in the tutorial component.
 To obtain the tutorial component, use the Update Tool.

-Start the Update Tool by doing one of the following:
+Start the Update Tool by performing one of the following actions.

 From the command line, enter the command

-On a Windows system, from the Start menu, select All Programs, then select Java EE 7 SDK, then select Start Update Tool.
+On a Windows system, from the Start menu, choose All Programs, then choose Java EE 7 SDK, then choose Start Update Tool.

 Expand the Java EE 7 SDK node.